CARPAL BONES ANATOMY

 • Located on the upper volar surface

-• Attachment point for the transverse carpal ligament and thumb muscles
+• Attachment point for the transverse carpal ligament and your thumb muscles

 2. Trapezoid (Lesser Multangular)